robhoeben/cv/README.md

 Please visit [robhoeben.github.io/cv](https://robhoeben.github.io/cv) to see my actual CV

+## Disclaimer

+This project is still work in progress and a lot of improvements could be made.

+## Build setup

-This is still work in progress, but if you would like to use this code you need to follow these steps:
+If you would like to use this code you need to follow these steps:

 - clone this repo
 - `npm install`